Table of Contents

 Multiple products are available based on the vendor, sensor, and the processing applied to the data (Figure 10).
 If the user wishes to search for data from only a subset of available products, click the “View edit options” (Pencil icon) to view and select from the pop up window of products.
 Click “Apply” to refresh results.
 All available products are selected by default.

 5.3 Scene Results

 The tool supports visualization of scene thumbnails for satellite imagery data and point icons for GNSS science data within the Map Display pane.
 Users are able to view the location of results using the toggle button to the right of each result.
-If an image thumbnail exists, overlays are placed or removed from the map when toggling on or off respectively (Figure 14 and Figure 15).
-When multiple scenes overlap each other, scenes with the highest sort priority will be overlaid on the other scenes at that location on the map.
-Selecting the “Zoom to Scene” button (Crosshair icon) will zoom the Map Display pane to the full extent of the scene selected (Figure 16).
+Selecting the “Zoom to Scene” button (Eye icon) will zoom the Map Display pane to the full extent of the scene selected (Figure 13).